MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Connect-ExchangeOnline.md

 ```

 ### -PSSessionOption
-The PSSessionOption parameter specifies PowerShell session options to use in your connection to Exchange Online.
+The PSSessionOption parameter specifies the PowerShell session options to use in your connection to Exchange Online.
 You store the output of the [New-PSSessionOption](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/new-pssessionoption) command in a variable (for example, `$Options = New-PSSessionOption <Settings>`), and you use the variable name as the value for this parameter (for example, $Options).

 ```yaml
 Type: PSSessionOption